graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 - `ValidationOnSchemaInitialize` configures the validator used to verify the schema after the `INameConverter` has processed all the names.
   Disabling this validator is unlikley to be of any use, since the parser will not be able to parse a document that contains invalid characters in a name.

+It is recommended to configure these options once when your application starts, such as your `void Main()` method, or a static constructor of your schema, or a similar location.

 ### Authorization Extension Methods

 > Extension methods to configure authorization requirements for GraphQL elements: types, fields, schema.